 Small and medium sized (SME) firms will be able to access funds so that they can meet clean-up costs and keep trading in the wake of the winter storms.

 A helpline is also being set up to provide advice, and those who are late filing accounts because of the crisis will not incur penalties.

 The Prime Minister said recovering from the brutal weather would be a "long haul", and he wanted to help companies get "back on their feet".

 Giant pumps being used to help reduce flooding on the Somerset Levels are expected to be switched back on this morning after being switched OFF all day yesterday.

 The Environment Agency noticed that serious damage was being done to the banks of the River Parrett and have turned the pumps off so they could stabilise the ground.
-The 13 pumps were bought in from the Netherlands and have been in operation since Thursday.
+The 13 pumps have been in operation since Thursday.

 Latest ITV News reports

 Campaigners have come up with a novel way to prevent future flooding across our region by reintroducing beavers to our waterways.

 The Prime Minister has announced a £10 million support package for businesses affected by the floods.